Beilis affair: Krasovsky's involvement

-The private investigation truly gained traction in April 1912, when Nikolai Krasovsky, angered by his dismissal from the police and seeking professional rehabilitation, joined the effort.
-He privately obtained all the investigation's findings to date from precinct officer Kirichenko and interviewed witnesses, including Cheberyak's friend Ekaterina Dyakonova, who provided details about the events on the day of the murder and the following days.
+The private investigation truly gained traction in April 1912, when Mykola Krasovsky, angered by his dismissal from the police and seeking professional rehabilitation, joined the effort.
+He privately obtained all the investigation's findings to date from precinct officer Kirichenko and interviewed witnesses, including Cheberyak's friend Yekaterina Dyakonova, who provided details about the events on the day of the murder and the following days.
 According to Dyakonova, around noon on March 12, she and her sister Ksenia visited Cheberyak and found three men there: Singaevsky, Rudzinsky, and Latyshev.
 Their behavior was unusual, and a large bundle wrapped in a carpet lay in the corner by the bed.
 That night, Cheberyak, left alone, invited them to stay over, as she was frightened.
 The same occurred the next night, but all three women were so terrified that they fled the apartment and spent the night at the Dyakonovas' home.
-Ekaterina was convinced that Yushchinsky's body was in the carpet.
-Ekaterina Dyakonova's testimony turned out to be fabricated, but this was only revealed at the trial.
+Yekaterina was convinced that Yushchinskyi's body was in the carpet.
+Yekaterina Dyakonova's testimony turned out to be fabricated, but this was only revealed at the trial.

 To obtain decisive evidence, Krasovsky, through a former student with ties to revolutionary circles, Makhalin, sent anarchist Amzor Karaev, a respected figure in the criminal underworld who agreed to act as an informant due to the case's societal importance, to approach Singaevsky (the only member of the gang, besides Cheberyak, still at large).
-Karaev alarmed Singaevsky with a false report that the gendarmerie was preparing to arrest him for Yushchinsky's murder.
+Karaev alarmed Singaevsky with a false report that the gendarmerie was preparing to arrest him for Yushchinskyi's murder.
 Panicked, Singaevsky, seeking help, revealed the murder's details to Karaev.
-Indeed, Rudzinsky, Singaevsky, and Latyshev killed Andryusha, suspecting him as the cause of recent failures (Cheberyak's arrest for selling a stolen ring on March 8; the arrest of four thieves from Cheberyak's den on March 9; a search of Cheberyak's apartment on March 10) ("because of that bastard, such good hideouts were busted").
+Indeed, Rudzinsky, Singaevsky, and Latyshev killed Yushchinskyi, suspecting him as the cause of recent failures (Cheberyak's arrest for selling a stolen ring on March 8; the arrest of four thieves from Cheberyak's den on March 9; a search of Cheberyak's apartment on March 10) ("because of that bastard, such good hideouts were busted").
 When asked why they did not "dispose" of the body completely, Singaevsky replied: "That's how Rudzinsky's ministerial mind planned it" (evidently, Rudzinsky intended to stage a ritual murder).
 Latyshev, it turned out, was "weak in wet work" and vomited during the murder.
 The conversation continued in Makhalin's presence, who thus became a second witness to Singaevsky's confession.
-Karaev offered to take Andrey's belongings from Singaevsky to plant them on a Jew.
+Karaev offered to take Andriy's belongings from Singaevsky to plant them on a Jew.
 However, this attempt to secure undeniable evidence failed, as Singaevsky wanted to consult Rudzinsky and Cheberyak first, who grew suspicious.
 Subsequent newspaper exposés fully exposed the ploy.
 Singaevsky later retracted his statements to Karaev and Makhalin at trial, and thus, the facts he disclosed in private to Karaev could not be accepted as legal evidence.
 Researchers' opinions on Singaevsky's confession to Karaev diverge.
-Alexander Tager considers Karaev's testimony credible, while Sergei Stepanov believes the confession was fabricated by Makhalin and Karaev to extort money from Brazul-Brushkovsky.
+Aleksandr Tager considers Karaev's testimony credible, while Sergey Stepanov believes the confession was fabricated by Makhalin and Karaev to extort money from Brazul-Brushkovsky.